borkenware/spoonfeed/USAGE.md

 ```

 ### H6 Headings
-SpoonFeed uses H6 headings as table and code blocks headers rather than the unused h6 block.
+Spoonfeed uses H6 headings as table and code blocks headers rather than the unused h6 block.
 We strongly recommend
 labelling all your tables & code blocks with them.

 ### HTTP Routes
-SpoonFeed has support to highlight HTTP routes, which will be really useful if you are documenting a REST API.
+Spoonfeed has support to highlight HTTP routes, which will be really useful if you are documenting a REST API.
 HTTP routes should be prefixed with `%%`, then followed by their method in all uppercase, and then the path (which
 should by convention exclude base path for readability).
 Route parameters must be wrapped in curly brackets.